flurdy/doubledragon/README.md

 ### File structure

-Unlike Flux v1 which was a simpler one repo per cluster, Flux v2 is more flexible with potentially many clusters per repo and more.
+Unlike Flux v1 which was a simpler one repo per cluster, Flux v2 is more flexible with potentially many clusters per repo and more abstractions if desired.

 Flux v2 also prefer to use [Kustomize](https://kustomize.io) for templating, but you do not have to use it.